braze-inc/braze-docs/_docs/_hidden/other/braze_support.md

 ---
 nav_title: Braze Support
 article_title: Braze Support
-decription: "This page will help you locate the Braze support portal to submit Braze product feedback; this page will only accessible to Braze customers."
+description: "This page will help you locate the Braze support portal to submit Braze product feedback.
+This page will only accessible to Braze customers."
 permalink: /braze_support/
 page_type: reference
 ---